Skaytacium/wrauth/docs/config.md

 # REQUIRED: site admins, who can control all peers, same as data.subjects
 admins:
   # MINIMUM: 1
-    # EITHER: REQUIRED: the user to allow admin access to
+    # EITHER: REQUIRED: the user(s) to allow admin access to
   - - user: 'admin'
-    # OR: REQUIRED: the group to allow admin access to
+    # OR: REQUIRED: the groups to allow admin access to
     - group: 'admins'
+    - group: 'sys,trusted'
 ```

 ### wrauth configuration